HenrikBechmann/react-infinite-grid-scroller/README.md

 Cell components can get access to dynamically updated parent RIGS properties, by requesting the scrollerContext object.

 The `scrollerContext` object is requested by host components by initializing a `scrollerContext` component property to `null`.
 The property is then recognized by RIGS and set to the scrollerContext object by the system on loading of the component to a CellFrame.
-Like this:
+Here is the internal code that does this:

 ```tsx
 if (usercontent.props.hasOwnProperty('scrollerContext')) {